Sergey Karaganov

-Sergey Alexandrovich Karaganov (Серге́й Алекса́ндрович Карага́нов, born 10 September 1952 in Moscow) is a Russian political scientist who heads the Council on Foreign and Defense Policy, a security analytical institution founded by Vitaly Shlykov.
+Sergey Alexandrovich Karaganov (Серге́й Алекса́ндрович Карага́нов, born 12 September 1952) is a Russian political scientist who heads the Council for Foreign and Defense Policy, a security analytical institution founded by Vitaly Shlykov.
 He is also the dean of the Faculty of World Economy and International Affairs at Moscow's Higher School of Economics.
 Karaganov was a close associate of Yevgeny Primakov, and has been Presidential Advisor to both Boris Yeltsin and Vladimir Putin.
 He is considered close to Putin and Sergey Lavrov.

 Karaganov has been a member of the Trilateral Commission since 1998, and served on the International Advisory Board of the Council on Foreign Relations.
 He has also been Deputy Director of the Institute of Europe at the USSR (now Russian) Academy of Sciences since 1983.

+Early life

+Karaganov came from a mixed Russian and Jewish family; his Russian father was Aleksandr Vasilyevich Karaganov (1915–2007), a film and literature scholar, and his Jewish mother was Sofia Grigorievna Karaganova (née Mazeh, 1918–2013), the first wife of the Soviet poet Yevgeny Dolmatovsky.

+Aleksandr Karaganov, as deputy chairman of the All-Union Society for Cultural Relations with Foreign Countries (VOKS) and chief editor of the English-language magazine Soviet Literature, was in charge of organizing the trip of American writer John Steinbeck and photographer Robert Capa to the USSR in 1947.
+Steinbeck then wrote about him in his travel book A Russian Journal, published in 1948.

+Sofia Karaganov's family, the Mazehs, are Belarusian-Jewish nobility, originally from Barysaw in Minsk region.
+Sofia's great-uncle was the Chief Rabbi of Moscow Yaakov Mazeh (יעקב מזא"ה; 1859–1924), a leading figure in Russian Jewry.
+Rabbi Yaakov helped Sofia's family and her brother David leave Belarus for Moscow.